-You’ll need BA Architecture and Landscape Architecture combined degree, or BA Architecture and a separate BA Landscape Architecture, 2:1 or equivalent, from a RIBA/ARB/LI-approved institution, along with one year in practice.
+Minimum 2:1 undergraduate honours degree, either a combined BA Architecture and Landscape architecture degree or BA Architecture and a separate BA Landscape Architecture degree.
+This should be from a RIBA/ARB/LI-approved institution, along with nine months in practice.
 You should have RIBA Part 1 or equivalent.

 Months of entry

 This course is a unique opportunity to qualify as both an architect and a landscape architect.
 It’s open to students with previous combined or separate degrees in both Architecture and Landscape Architecture.

 The degree is RIBA Part 2 and LI accredited and is prescribed by the ARB.